Aryaman22102002/Obstacle-Avoidance/README.md

 4. You can change the world by changing the name of the world file name in the spawn.launch file.
 5. You can also change the position where the bot will spawn in the spawn.launch file.
 6. Now open a second terminal and run the following command</br> <code>chmod +x ~/catkin_ws/src/obstacle_avoidance/scripts/start.py</code> or go into your scripts folder and then run the command</br><code>chmod +x start.py</code> .
-8. run the following command <code>rosrun obstacle_avoidance start.py</code> to start your obstacle avoidance algorithm.
+8. Run the following command <code>rosrun obstacle_avoidance start.py</code> to start your obstacle avoidance algorithm.

 ## Video
 https://user-images.githubusercontent.com/82901720/127613259-70f9b875-37d4-4038-b433-d08cfe0e3c6e.mp4